 Second, the Waxman hearings fundamentally changed the way the US viewed cigarettes and tobacco use, eventually leading to the landmark settlement agreement of $368.5 billion between the tobacco industry and the state attorneys general.
 These funds led to the creation of an archive of tobacco industry documents (revealed during trial discovery) and organizations like the American Legacy Foundation.

-Third, while the tobacco industry has been stymied in the US where tobacco use rates are declining (< 20% of Americans smoke), the industry is full steam ahead in the developing world, as described vividly in this 41 minute Vanguard documentary "Sex, Lies, and Cigarettes" which we watched after Michele's lecture.
+world, as described vividly in this 41 minute Vanguard documentary "Sex, Lies, and Cigarettes" which we watched after Michele's lecture.

 Regarding electronic nicotine delivery devices (ENDs) or "e-cigarettes," unlike tobacco cigarettes, these products are not regulated by the FDA, as there is no health claim made by the manufacturers.
 One argument in favor of e-cigarettes is that they are a reasonable alternative for smokers who want to quit smoking, much like other nicotine replacement products, such as gum or patches (which are regulated by the FDA because the manufacturer makes a health claim about the product).
 Arguments against e-cigarettes are that the manufacturers, many of which are multinational tobacco industries, like Phillip Morris (aka Altria), British American Tobacco, and R.J.
 Reynolds, are marketing e-cigarettes towards youth, just like tobacco cigarettes (glamorous, sporty, youthful, sexy, etc.) with the intent that the youthful user will become addicted to nicotine (which is as addictive as cocaine) and switch to tobacco or use both.
 A win-win for the tobacco industry, it seems.